OpenXAI: Towards a Transparent Evaluation of Model Explanations: Overview of Framework

 d) \emph{Fairness}: Following the work by~\citet{dai2022fairness}, we measure the fairness of post hoc explanations by averaging all the aforementioned metric values across instances in the majority and minority subgroups, and comparing the two estimates.
 If there is a huge difference in the two estimates, then we consider this to be evidence for unfairness.

-\looseness=-1 Invoking the aforementioned metrics to benchmark an explanation methods is quite simple and the code snippet below describes how to invoke the RIS metric.
-Users can easily incorporate their own custom evaluation metrics into \name by filling a form and providing the GitHub link to their code as well as a summary of their metric (See Appendix).
+\looseness=-1 Invoking the aforementioned metrics to benchmark an explanation methods is quite simple and the code snippet below describes how to invoke the PGI metric (where \texttt{kwargs} represents a dictionary containing the given metric's parameters).

 \begin{mdframed}[hidealllines=true,backgroundcolor=blue!10]